etscrivner/nose-perfdump/README.md

 nose-perfdump
 =============

+# Install

+This plugin is hosted on PyPI and can be installed with the following command:

+    pip install nose-perfdump

+# Overview

 Nose plugin that provides per-test performance metrics.
 Useful mainly for finding slow tests in need of optimization.
 Adds two additional flags to nose.